Trade relationships during and after a crisis: Empirical strategy

-\textbf{Quantities and transactions.} Much of the existing literature focuses on short-term adjustment, i.e.,changes in prices and quantities (intensive margin), total sales, or transaction patterns (extensive margin), typically over a few months after a shock (\citet*{Anindya2025}; \citet*{Khanna2022}; \citet*{Balboni2023}).
-These short-term responses can act as temporary buffers, giving firms time to adjust their portfolios.
-The granularity of my data allows me to study both extensive and intensive margin responses during and after the shock.
+\textbf{Relationship extensive and intensive margins.} Much of the existing literature focuses on short-term adjustment --- changes in prices and quantities, total sales (intensive margin), or transaction patterns (extensive margin) --- typically over a few months after a shock \citep{Anindya2025, Khanna2022, Balboni2023}.
+These short-term responses can act as temporary buffers, giving firms time to adjust their relationship portfolios.
+The granularity of the data allows me to study both extensive- and intensive-margin responses during and after the shock.

-First, I consider the extensive margin: whether relationships are more or less likely to trade if \textit{exposed to the shock}.
-Non-trading in a month does not imply the relationship ends, but may reflect a temporary disruption.
-Using monthly transactions, I estimate:
+First, I consider the extensive margin: whether relationships \textit{exposed to the shock} are more or less likely to record shipments.
+A month without trade does not necessarily imply that the relationship has ended; it may instead reflect a temporary disruption.
+Using monthly transaction data, I estimate:

-where $t_{ijm}=1$ if buyer–seller pair $ij$ transacted in month $m$.
-As in the relationship-level analysis, I also replace $\alpha_j$ with importer-by-month fixed effects $\alpha_{jm}$ to focus on variation within an importer’s portfolio.

-Second, I exploit the product-level (6-digit HS) data to examine intensive-margin responses.
-The trade data reports total quantities and values but does not report unit prices, which can be misleading if quantities or weights per unit change.\footnote{Total kilograms are given by $Q = q \times w$, and total trade by $PQ$.
-Changes in $q$ or $w$ affect total trade and quantities, but adjustments to $w$ (e.g., bulking more flowers per box) may not be reflected in total trade value.} I estimate month–product–transaction-level effects on quantities and unit weights:

-where $y_{ijpm}$ is either the log of units (boxes, stems) or the log of kilograms per unit for product $p$.
-The fixed effects $\delta_{pm}$ capture any product-specific seasonality, and, as above, $\alpha_j$ can be replaced with importer–month fixed effects $\alpha_{jm}$ to isolate within-importer responses.
-This specification allows me to track whether firms temporarily reduce transactions or adjust quantities in response to being exposed to road disruptions, providing a more complete picture of the channels through which shocks propagate at the relationship and firm level.\\

-\textbf{Exposure at the importer level}.\ The final set of exercises examines whether importers with higher overall exposure are more likely to terminate relationships.
-I estimate the following probability model:

-where $IE_{j,0}$ is the importer \textit{exposure through relationships}, measured as the share of relationships affected by the shock, and the inverse hyperbolic sine transformation, $\text{asinh}(IE_{j,0})$, accounts for the mass of zeros in the distribution (see Figure \ref{fig:distr_ie_all}).\footnote{The inverse hyperbolic sine is defined as $\text{asinh} \;x = \ln\big(x + \sqrt{1 + x^2}\,\big)$.
-This transformation accommodates zero values and behaves approximately linearly around zero.}

-Because importers differ in portfolio size and composition prior to the shock, I split the sample into high and low-indegree importers based on the number of relationships six months before the pre-shock period.
-This stratification allows a tighter comparison of how shock propagation operates across importers, controlling for heterogeneity in baseline exposure and initial network structure.\\